 Over recent months in the US, people have been resigning from their places of employment.
-True, many have done so in reaction to the vaccination requirements.
-However, there is another side to this phenomenon – people have been loaded with additional work and aren’t able to cope.
+True, many have done so in reaction to the COVID-19 vaccination requirements.
+However, there is another side to this phenomenon – people have been loaded with additional work and can’t cope.
 This is leading to burnout.

 Research on burnout shows that at the heart of burnout is workload, the perceived lack of control, lack of recognition, poor relationships, a lack of fairness, and mismatched values.
 This blog will focus on getting back power and easing your workload so you can function better.

 Remember, “If you want to address the burnout problem, the first step is repeating and internalizing this mantra: Burnout is about your organization, not your people,” Jennifer Moss writes.
 She adds, “Yoga, vacation time, wellness tech, and meditation apps can help people feel optimized healthier.
 But when it comes to preventing burnout, suggesting that these tools are the cure is dangerous.”